How Much Do Bricklayers Make?

 How Can You Make More Money as a Bricklayer?

-While bricklaying is a well-paid career in its own right, there are some ways to increase your salary further if you want to fully maximise your earning potential.
+While bricklaying is a well-paid career in its own right, there are some ways to increase the average salary further if you want to fully maximise your earning potential.

 Qualifications and Training

-Apprentice bricklayers can bring in £11,000 per year (pre-tax).
-This jumps to around £32,000 per year (pre-tax) for newly qualified bricklayers–and once you have more experience in the industry, this salary can rise to £40,000 (pre-tax).
+Apprentice bricklayers will initially earn less money while they are learning the trade.
+However, this can then jump to somewhere around £30,000 to £38,000 per year (pre-tax) for newly qualified bricklayers and once you have more experience in the industry, salaries can rise to around £38,000 to £45,000 (pre-tax).

-In terms of training, the National Careers Service suggests the following routes to enter into bricklaying:
+In terms of training, the National Careers Service suggests the following routes to enter into the bricklaying industry:

 College courses